 The LRC has partnered with lighting manufacturers to test its findings in real-world environments where people are confined to dim-light situations, as in submarines, nursing homes, hospital wards, and the U.S. embassy in Riga, Latvia.
 Over the past three years, Figueiro has conducted a lighting study with multiple-myeloma cancer patients at Mount Sinai Hospital that has already generated clinically significant results.
-Figueiro worked with Atlanta-based lighting management company Acuity Brands to develop a prototype for a portable illuminator that can flood a patient’s hospital room with a 3,000-kelvin (color temperature), 800-lux (a level three times brighter than outside daylight) warm white light.
+Figueiro worked with Atlanta-based lighting management company Acuity Brands to develop a prototype for a portable illuminator that can flood a patient’s hospital room with a 3,000-kelvin (color temperature), 800-lux (a level two to three times brighter than a typical hospital room) warm white light.
 Patients were exposed to the light consistently each day from 7 to 10 a.m.
 Though all of the subjects at Mount Sinai were enduring exhausting, painful stem cell transplant treatments, the patients exposed to the freestanding Acuity light fixture reported significantly less depression than patients without the light dosages: 42.1 percent (with light) to 68.4 percent.

 These kinds of results have motivated Figueiro to double down on efforts to educate designers and manufacturers about the potential impact they could have on human health.
 The LRC scientists speak at conferences like AIA and also host workshops at the lab.
 Ann Schiffers, a longtime New York–based lighting designer who is now senior vice president at USAI Lighting, a custom downlighting manufacturer, attended one of the LRC workshops and immediately began incorporating the research into projects.
 USAI custom-designed “tunable light fixtures” (changing color temperatures as the day progresses) for a social space at a mental health facility in Seattle and an assisted living facility for seniors in Florida.
 “Providing the right kind of light at the right time of day can really benefit people struggling with dementia,” Schiffers says.
 “It’s a direct link to sleep and wellness.”